The Quran does not simply repeat its prophets. It redistributes them.

 The question is therefore not only: what does the Quran say about a given prophet?
 It is also: why does this surah summon this prophet in this precise form, and not another?

 Once that question is asked, the landscape changes.
-The prophets cease to be characters whose story is told.
+The prophets cease to be only characters whose story is told.
 They become movable architectures, reserves of laws that the Quran deploys differently according to each surah’s need.

 The principle

-Each prophet contains more than one law.
-Noah does not carry only the flood.
-Ibrahim does not carry only the breaking of idols.
+In this reading, each prophet contains more than one law.
+Noah (peace be upon him) does not carry only the flood.
+Ibrahim (peace be upon him) does not carry only the breaking of idols.
 Moses does not carry only the crossing of the sea.
 Each of them holds a repertoire, a set of elements the Quran can activate, combine, or leave aside depending on the architecture into which they are inserted.

-When a surah summons a prophet, it does not reproduce a narrative.
+When a surah summons a prophet, it does not merely reproduce a narrative.
 It selects.
 And that selection is the decisive operation.
-Through it, the text reveals what it does: not tell the story, but construct an architectural argument of which the prophet is one of the load-bearing elements.
+Through it, the text reveals what it does: not merely tell the story, but construct an architectural argument of which the prophet is one of the load-bearing elements.

 This is also where a flat reading fails.
-If we read all Moses passages as simple retellings of one stable story, we miss why al-Kahf retains the threshold of knowledge while leaving aside Pharaoh entirely, or why al-Qasas narrates Moses’ infancy and providential rescue while Ta-Ha opens at the fire without any backstory.
-If we read all Ibrahim passages as variations on idol-breaking, we miss why al-An’am stages astral reasoning while as-Saffat demands the sacrifice of a son, or why al-Baqara turns the breaker of idols into the builder of the House.
+If we reduce the Moses passages to simple retellings of one fixed story, we miss why al-Kahf retains the threshold of knowledge while leaving Pharaoh outside the frame, or why al-Qasas narrates Moses’ infancy and providential rescue while Ta-Ha opens at the fire without any backstory.
+If we reduce the Ibrahim (peace be upon him) passages to variations on idol-breaking, we miss why al-An’am stages astral reasoning while as-Saffat demands the sacrifice of a son, or why al-Baqara turns the breaker of idols into the builder of the House.
 These are not narrative gaps.
-They are architectural selections: each surah takes from the prophet’s repertoire exactly the element its own argument requires.
+They are architectural selections: each surah takes from the prophet’s repertoire the element its own argument requires.

 This essay establishes the principle.
 The essays that follow apply it, prophet by prophet.
-Each one analyzes how the Quran redistributes a single figure across the surahs, which elements are extracted, which are left aside, and why a given surah needs a given prophet in exactly that form.
+Each one analyzes how the Quran redistributes a single figure across the surahs, which elements are extracted, which are left aside, and why a given surah needs a given prophet in that precise form.

-Adam descends differently
+Adam (peace be upon him) descends differently

-In al-Hijr, Adam is the clay that receives the spirit — and this dignification commands prostration:
+In al-Hijr, Adam (peace be upon him) is the clay that receives the spirit, and this dignification commands prostration:

 ﴿فَإِذَا سَوَّيْتُهُ وَنَفَخْتُ فِيهِ مِن رُّوحِي فَقَعُوا لَهُ سَاجِدِينَ﴾